About the electoral register

 Everyone who is registered to vote will appear on the full electoral register.

-The open electoral register is an extract of the full electoral register that is available for:
+The open electoral register is an extract of the full electoral register that is available to anyone who wants to buy a copy.

 Your name and address will automatically be added to the open register, unless you opt out.